BISCUITIC/VideoCutter/README.md

 **VideoCutter** is a C# console application for splitting and processing videos with FFmpeg.

+## About

+This project helped me practice asynchronous programming, multithreading, external process execution, and backend application architecture in .NET.

 ## Features

 * splits videos into smaller parts;